lensisle/grid-camera-haxe-flixel/README.md

 Feel free to use this class whatever you want whenever you want.

-you can tweet me at @camiloei if you have questions.
+You can tweet me at @camiloei if you have questions.